 One way that each of us can improve the quality of our praying is to model our prayers after a mature believer.
 This is valuable advice to heed well in a church setting and also in our personal Bible reading.

-Besides observing the prayers of Christ in the Lord’s Prayer (Matthew 6:9-13) or His High Priestly Prayer (John 17), there may be no better person to turn to as a prayer model than the Apostle Paul.
+Besides observing the Psalms and the teaching of Christ in the Lord’s Prayer (Matthew 6:9-13), there may be no better person to turn to as a prayer model than the Apostle Paul.

 Paul recorded many Spirit-inspired prayers throughout the thirteen New Testament books he authored.
 God used Paul in a radical way to reach the Gentiles for Christ and spread the gospel over the whole Roman world in the first century.
 Praying and learning from his prayers can help us deepen and strengthen our prayer lives by gazing deep into the soul of the passionate apostle who said, “I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord” (Philippians 3:8).